jonczykp/Satel-CA10-reader/README.md

 Main idea has been taken from [GSzabados project](https://github.com/GSzabados/SATEL_CA-6_to_MQTT) (GREAT thanks), after several apporaches with connecting over the CA10 printer serial port e.g. [project](https://github.com/voyo/satel2mqtt).

-Additionally comparing to Szabados code includes:
+Additionally comparing to Szabados my code includes:
 - ESP 8266 adjustments
 - WiFi/MQTT Server Connection Configuration with HTML page - you don't need to hard code the passwords, servers, etc.
 - HomeAssistant Device Discovery - SATEL CA 10 device appear immediately in your HA device list with all sensors inside, not needed to define anything in configuration.yaml
 - Mapping of Satel frame bits into HA binary sensor with default device class
 - sending only the changes not the whole frame every time (it reduce mqtt server overload and traffic)
-- Additional code to trace changed bit sent to central alarm unit (It can be useful to find more leds/sensors which were not find by me).
+- Additional code to trace changed bit sent to central alarm unit (It can be useful to find more leds/sensors which have been found by me).
 - More flexibility to extend frame e.g. for other Satal alarm system if the data frame might be longer than 32bits and is not encrypted.
 If there is a volunteer to check with other Satel central unit I can better explain.